orgtoar/redwood-test/docs/docs/authentication.md

 description: Set up an authentication provider
 ---

+# Meh why not just roll your own auth
+How hard can it be?

 # Authentication

 Redwood has integrated auth end to end, from the web side to the api side.